nobrin/macaron/doc/models.rst

    - The name of the table, ``member``, is automatically derived from class name, ``Member``, but can be specified with ``_table_name`` property.
    - You need ``CREATE TABLE`` manually.
+   - DEFAULT property is auto-detected.

 Field definition
 ----------------

-Most simple case, you do not define your :class:Model classes except class definition.
-But you define fields on your :class:Models, the fields have validation and conversion mechanism.
+Most simple case, you do not define your :class:`Model` classes except class definition.
+But you should define fields on your :class:`Model`\ s, the fields have validation and conversion mechanism.
 Field definition example is below.

 ::

     class Member(macaron.Model):
         name = macaron.CharField(max_length=20)
-        joined = macaon.NowAtCreate()
+        joined = macaon.TimestampAtCreate()
-        modified = macaron.NowAtSave()
+        modified = macaron.TimestampAtSave()
         point = macaron.IntegerField(min=0, max=20)

 In the code, the :class:`NowAtCreate`, :class:`NowAtSave`, `IntegerField`, and `CharField`.
 The former two classes differs from the latter two ones.
 Built-in classes are described below.

-.. class:: NowAtCreate()
+.. class:: TimestampAtCreate()

    This sets time created when ``INSERT`` is conducted.

-.. class:: NowAtSave()
+.. class:: TimestampAtSave()

    This sets time modified when ``UPDATE`` is conducted.

-.. class:: NumberField([min, max])
+.. class:: FloatField([min, max])

    :param min: minimum value
    :param max: maximum value